dewanshparashar/portfolio-v1/content/featured/DarkTheme/index.md

   - JavaScript
 ---

-Architected and implemented the much-awaited Dark theme for the [WazirX](https://wazirx.com/exchange/BTC-INR) website using CSS Variables and Design Tokens, standardizing the color pallette across 450+ files, and adding WebView support for mobile integration.
+Architected and implemented the much-awaited dark theme for the [WazirX](https://wazirx.com/exchange/BTC-INR) website using CSS Variables and Design Tokens, standardizing the color pallette across 450+ files, and adding WebView support for mobile integration.